Blog

 Segmentation testing to confirm isolation of the CDE

-Generally, if no significant findings are discovered when testing the narrow scope, they will meet PCI DSS requirements for 11.3 and 6.5, but a question that we must ask ourselves is that, if a company is compliant to the PCI standard, is it enough to ensure their security?
+Generally, if no significant findings are discovered when testing the narrow scope, the organization in question will meet PCI DSS requirements for 11.3 and 6.5.
+However, a question that we must ask ourselves is whether, if a company is compliant with the PCI minimum standard, is that enough to ensure their own security?
+In the majority of cases in 2023 and beyond, the answer to this is no.

 Web applications